-Next I’ll provide you with my personal opinion on Hatch.
-Having won over 30 awards for digitizing & working with dozens of embroidery software programs over the years (including my own: Perla), I’ll break down what I feel truly makes Hatch stand out & why.
+Next, I’ll provide you with my personal opinion on Hatch.
+Having won over 30 awards for digitizing & working with dozens of embroidery software programs over the years (including my own: Perla), I’ll break down what I feel really makes Hatch stand out & why.

 When I heard about Hatch, my first thought was yeah, yeah, just another software…my Mom however thought differently and purchased it.
 I told her I would help her load it on her computer.
 Well…..after helping her and then watching some lessons, I soon discovered it was completely different that what I had been using.
 Needless to say, that computer was “left” at my house and I’ve never looked back.

 Hatch is so easy to use.
 Then add on top all the support from other users and the video lessons the possibilities of creativity are endless.
 The ESA fonts and elements that work with Hatch are also game-changing!
 You basically just type in what you want and BAM lettering that is virtually perfect, automatically.
 Plus, you can manipulate the fonts in a lot of different ways which I really love.